From the half-year report September 2019 - February 2020

-The new accounting standard for leases, IFRS 16, which replaces IAS 17, has a relatively significant impact on SkiStar.
-We have many long-term lease agreements, including land leases, which are now reported as a liability in the balance sheet under the new standard.
-As an effect of this, our total assets have increased by SEK 790 million, which has reduced our equity/assets ratio by six percentage points.
+The new lease accounting standard, IFRS 16, which replaces IAS17, has a relatively significant impact on SkiStar.
+We have many long-term leases, including land leases, which are now reported as a liability in the balance sheet under the new standard.
+As an effect of this, our total assets at the end of the period have increased by SEK 742 million, reducing our equity/assets ratio by six percentage points.
 More details about the effect of IFRS 16 can be found on page 16 of the report.

 It is with much excitement, curiosity and the greatest humility that I look forward to the role of President and CEO of SkiStar!